weaveworks/weave/site/proxy.md

 ## <a name="dns"></a>Automatic discovery

 Containers started via the proxy are automatically registered in [weaveDNS](weavedns.html) if they have a hostname in the weaveDNS domain (usually `.weave.local`).
 In order for containers to be able to look up such names, their DNS resolver needs to be configured to point at weaveDNS.
-This can be done [manually](weavedns.html#without-run), or automatically by the proxy by launching it with the `--with-dns` option, i.e.
+This will be done automatically by the proxy while weaveDNS is running.
+To disable this launch the proxy with the `--without-dns` option, i.e.

+    host1$ weave launch-proxy --without-dns

+To enable weaveDNS resolution when weaveDNS is not running, launch the proxy with the `--with-dns` option, i.e.

     host1$ weave launch-proxy --with-dns